ltn22/SCHC-old/README.md

    *parser.parser(packet)*

-6. Once the packet has been parsed, the values of the header fields obtained and the payload must be loaded to the compressor.
+6. Once the packet has been parsed, the values of the header fields obtained, a list of the CoAP options in the header and the payload must be loaded to the compressor from the parser.

-    *compressor.loadFromParser(parser.header_fields, parser.payload)*
+    *compressor.loadFromParser(parser.header_fields, parser.coap_header_options, parser.payload)*

 7. Then the compressor analyses the header fields and looks for a rule that matches for compression.